 Nordic International Film Festival is based in New York City.

-NIFF celebrates Nordic and international films and we strive to find new and upcoming independent films as well as honoring great work from already established filmmakers.
-We screen the nominated films in the official selection at a grand theatre in New York each year for press, distribution, filmmakers and general admitted audience.
+NIFF celebrates Nordic and international film.
+We strive to find new and upcoming independent films, whilst honoring great work from already established filmmakers.
+We screen the nominated films in our official selection in New York City.

-We focus on finding diverse independent films with strong characters and storylines and encourage all filmmakers to submit their films, regardless of ethnicity, religion or worldview.
+We focus on finding diverse independent films with strong characters and storylines and we encourage all filmmakers to submit their films, regardless of ethnicity, religion or worldview.

 Best International Short